luizbgomide/sovereign/rules.md

 ### Natural Healing

 A wounded creature recovers HP by getting a good night’s rest and adequate food.
-Provided they are warm, fed, and comfortable, they regain HP each morning equal to their experience level, or equal to their hit dice if they are NPCs.
+Provided they are warm, fed, and comfortable, they regain HP each morning equal to their experience level, or equal to their HD if they are NPCs.

 Delvers are *not* confortable while sleeping in tents, outdoors, etc. It has to be a honest *bed*.